 In January 2011, the All Stars returned to the studio, this time in snow-covered Brooklyn, NY.
 Their producer for their third studio album was producer and keyboardist Victor Axelrod, aka Ticklah, who has worked with Amy Winehouse, Sharon Jones & the Dap Kings, Antibalas, The Easy Star All Stars and many others.
 A master of dub, roots reggae, classic soul, Afrobeat and more, Axelrod added a whole new dimension to the All Stars sound and helped them reveal how years of touring have honed their skills.

 The All Stars took advantage of the vintage analog gear at Daptone affiliate Dunham Studios to record an album inspired by the retro sounds they heard blasting out of radios in their younger years.
-Old school reggae, funky African grooves and deep tribal chants form the musical underpinning of Radio Salone, which is scheduled for worldwide release on April 24,2012.
+Old school reggae, funky African grooves and deep tribal chants form the musical underpinning of Radio Salone, which was released on April 24,2012.
 The album was selected as the World Music Album of the Year by CBC Radio in Canada and earned rave reviews across the globe.
 The album’s release was followed by extensive touring, earning the band an even larger following.

 Wait for Green: